rkumar0206/ManageYourRenters/README.md

 - room number
 - address

-After adding a renter, you can track his payments.
+After adding a renter, you can track his/her payments.

 For adding the payment of a renter you just need to: